trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Jamilah, 18, female, North Western Sydney, Lebanese Australian, Muslim

 My sister and I travel with my mother a lot, to Dubai where my father is working on an ex pat contract.
 Every time we travel, somehow it's always us that they stop.
-We’ve had one-way tickets and those times there’s lots of questions, searching our phones, our bags.
-My mother’s English isn’t too good so I have to speak to the security staff.
+We've had one-way tickets and those times there's lots of questions, searching our phones, our bags.
+My mother's English isn't too good so I have to speak to the security staff.
 I become the advocate for my mother and sister but the irony is I am just as confused and intimidated.
-My mother eventually explained to me its because they think we’re going to join ISIS.
-One minute you’re a 15 year old Aussie girl who loves Netflix and music and the next minute you’re looked at as potential ISIS.
+My mother eventually explained to me its because they think we're going to join ISIS.
+One minute you're a 15 year old Aussie girl who loves Netflix and music and the next minute you're looked at as potential ISIS.

 ## Firzana, 17, female, Western Sydney, South African Australian, Muslim